siruguri/railsschool-catchup-ruby/v2/course_content/introduction_to_programming.md

 to copy it.

-A command line interface takes input through the command line, which typically has a &ldquo;prompt&rdquo; &emdash; when the prompt is displayed, it means that the interface is ready to accept input.
+A command line interface takes input through the command line, which typically has a "prompt" -- when the prompt is displayed, it means that the interface is ready to accept input.

-The interface sends output to the screen, also referred to as “standard out” or &ldquo;STDOUT.&rdquo; Correspondingly, the input at the prompt is referred to as &ldquo;standard in&rdquo; or &ldquo;STDIN&rdquo;.
+The interface sends output to the screen, also referred to as "standard out" or "STDOUT."
+Correspondingly, the input at the prompt is referred to as "standard in" or "STDIN".

 Programs written to run at command line interfaces don&apos;t have to take all their input from the interface; they can also take inputs from files.

-The command line interface that most computers use is typically called a &ldquo;shell.&rdquo; Users of Linux are familiar with shells - typically, that&apos;s the default interface intef through which they interact with their computers.
+The command line interface that most computers use is typically called a "shell."
+Users of Linux are familiar with shells - typically, that&apos;s the default interface intef through which they interact with their computers.
 The Windows shell is usually invoked by entering “cmd” in the Start Menu - it&apos;s sometimes referred to as the Command Prompt.
 Mac